 - Trace details page: Shows all recorded segments of a transaction, with links to associated stack traces and database query data.

 - Database queries page: Shows a table of all the database calls captured in the trace.

 - Cross-application trace map: If you have more than one app monitored by New Relic, this displays a map of their connections.
 (Not available for some New Relic agents.)

 If you expect to see transaction traces but do not see them, see Troubleshooting: Not seeing transaction traces.

-For more on using transaction traces, slow queries, and service maps to solve performance issues, see Analyze performance issues.
+To watch a video about using transaction traces and traced errors to troubleshoot your app, visit learn.newrelic.com.
+For more information about using transaction traces, slow queries, and service maps to solve performance issues, see Analyze performance issues.